 Skip to main content

-Try these top presentations for crappies as they move deeper throughout the fall.
+Top presentations for crappies as they move deeper throughout the fall.

 When crappies are suspended in deep-water basins, trolling is often the best way to elicit bites.
 (Photo by Jeff Knapp)

 Stopping the boat shy of an offshore submerged tree, I instructed Don to cast a 1/16-ounce jig dressed with an action-tail grub toward the spot.
-The sunken tree sat in 25 feet of water with branches that extended 10 feet off bottom.
+The sunken tree sat in 25 feet of water with branches that extended 10 feet off the bottom.
 As our lightweight jigs slowly swung toward the cover, they were intercepted by foot-long slabs, the start of a great morning.
 By fishing this brush pile and ones like it, the outing provided exactly what my friend needed.

 I wish I could say those same spots continued to produce right until ice up, but that was not the case.
 I still had fine fishing throughout the fall, but the locations and presentations required constant adjustment.
 Such is the nature of consistently taking crappies during the autumn months.